Participate in conversational, active learning.

-Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Be Not Still: Living in Uncertain Times.
-Focused within Galleries 1 and 2, this two-hour visit will provide students ample time to stretch and explore through activities curated to develop interpretive, analytical, and communication skills.
+Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Viola Frey: Center Stage.
+Focused on the special exhibition in Gallery 2, this visit will provide students time to stretch and explore through activities designed to develop interpretive, analytical, and communication skills.
 Recommended for grades 7-12.

 @ di Rosa

 What makes di Rosa unique?
 Students will sample artworks in and outside the galleries as they learn about the history of the property, region, and the legacy of Northern California art and artists.
-This visit will incorporate memorable and stimulating activities that encourage the development of close looking and critical thinking skills. @ di Rosa can be customized for one to two hours, based on teacher learning goals and student needs.
+This visit will incorporate memorable and stimulating activities that encourage the development of close looking and critical thinking skills.
 Recommended for grades 3-12.

 Our Contemporary Moment

 What is social justice?
-Our Contemporary Moment asks students to consider the role of social justice in their daily lives through critical examination with an emphasis on empathy and perspective-taking.
-This guided visit will encourage students to question their perspectives and stance on issues as they analyze current events presented through the lenses of artists on view at di Rosa.
-Visits can be requested to be either one or two hours and typically include time indoors and outside.
-Pre- and post-visit materials will be provided to further contextualize the learning experience.
+Our Contemporary Momentasks students to consider the role of social justice in their daily lives through critical examination with an emphasis on empathy and perspective-taking.
+This guided visit will encourage students to question their perspectives and stance on issues as they analyze current events presented through the lens of artwork on view at di Rosa.
+A pre-visit lesson will be provided to further contextualize the learning experience.
 Recommended for grades 7-12.

 Explore artworks found throughout di Rosa’s grounds, including the Sculpture Meadow and Courtyard.
-Visits are scheduled for either one hour or two hours and are entirely outdoors.
+Visits are entirely outdoors.
 In the event of rain, @ di Rosa will be offered (indoors only).
 Recommended for grades PK-12.

 Art Lit seamlessly incorporates visual literacy and language arts skills into the museum visit.
-Gallery games and drama-based instruction bring carefully selected works of art to life, as students engage in close looking, expressive writing, and storytelling activities—to name a few.
-Teachers may select from either a one or two hour visit; recommended for grades PK-5.
+Gallery activities and drama-based instruction bring carefully selected works of art to life, as students engage in close looking, expressive writing, and storytelling activities—to name a few.
+Recommended for grades PK-5.

-This option is available to teachers who wish to directly instruct their students.
+The option to self-guide is available to educators who wish to directly instruct their students.
 A pre-visit to the campus is required for planning purposes.
 Available to grades 9-12.

 Add a 30 minute studio to your experience for $2 per student.
 This option may be added before or after your visit, and will be tailored to complement what your students will see and discuss in the galleries.

 Need a place for lunch?
-Groups are welcome to reserve the Olive Grove for a 30-minute brown bag picnic after exploring the galleries and grounds.
-This option is weather permitting; all trash, compost, and recycling must be packed out.
+Groups are welcome to reserve the Olive Grove for a 30-minute brown-bag picnic after exploring the galleries and grounds.
+This option is free of charge and weather permitting; in the case of inclement weather, we offer the option to picnic in our Program Hub.
+All trash, compost, and recycling must be packed out.